-The deep pressure of the blanket makes you feel like you’re being hugged or swaddled, says Zhdanova.
-“Being hugged is a very powerful stimulus,” she says.
+The deep pressure of the blanket makes you feel like you’re being hugged or swaddled, explained Zhdanova.
+“Being hugged is a very powerful stimulus,” she said.
 “When you’re hugged, you feel more secure.”
-Plus, weighted blankets offer mild restraint, says Zhdanova — they make it harder for you to move and thus harder for you to disturb yourself while you sleep.
+Plus, weighted blankets offer mild restraint, said Zhdanova — they make it harder for you to move and thus harder for you to disturb yourself while you sleep.

 For a study published in the “Journal of the Formosan Medical Association,” participants undergoing wisdom tooth removal (which the researchers identified as one of the most stressful medical procedures) wore weighted blankets during their surgeries.
 Under the weighted blankets, the patients showed more activity in the part of the nervous system that is in control during times of low stress.

 That being said, there are a few cons to weighted blankets, especially when it comes to having kids use them.
 They’re heavy, which makes them hard to travel with, they get hot, and it can prove difficult for children to use them on their own without parents there.
-“When parents ask me about weighted blankets, I ask if their child can put it on, arrange it and tuck themselves in,” says Dr. Schneeberg.
-She prefers Lycra sleeping bags for children because they’re lighter, more portable and easier to use.
+“When parents ask me about weighted blankets, I ask if their child can put it on, arrange it and tuck themselves in,” said Schneeberg.
+She prefers Lycra sleeping bags for children, which are available on Etsy and Amazon, because they’re lighter, more portable and easier to use.

 Committed to shelling out some cash?
 Zhdanova recommends sticking with a weighted blanket on the lighter side.
 Most experts advise choosing one that’s roughly 10 percent of your body weight — so if you’re 150 pounds, you should buy a 15-pound blanket.
 Zhdanova notes that you shouldn’t use a weighted blanket if you snore or have sleep apnea, because anything that is placed on your chest can disrupt your breathing even further.